aAshvinth/Tag-scraper/README.md

 ## windows:

-You can <a href="https://github.com/aAshvinth/Tag-scraper/raw/main/Tag%20scraper%20-%20aAshvinth.zip">download</a> the program for windows as the compressed .rar file.
+You can <a href="https://github.com/aAshvinth/Tag-scraper/raw/main/Tag%20scraper%20-%20aAshvinth.zip">download</a> the program for windows as the compressed .rar file and simply run the exe.

 ## Other operating systems: